learn-co-curriculum/dsc-measures-of-dispersion/README.md

 ```
 ---

-For caluclating IQR for even number of elements present in data , the process is slightly modified as below:
+For calculating IQR for even number of elements present in data , the process is slightly modified as below:
 ```
 Let's find the IQR for the following data set: 3, 5, 7, 8, 9, 11, 15, 16, 20, 21.